Certora/Examples/CVLByExample/ContractAlias/README.md

 # Contract Alias Example

 ## Overview
 This repository contains a smart contract named `ContractA` that implements the `Always1` function.
-The example demonstrates a new CVL (Certora Verification Language) feature which involves using a contract alias from an imported specification file.
+The example demonstrates a CVL feature that involves using a contract alias from an imported specification file.
 In this example, we have implemented a contract alias in the `Imported.spec` file and then utilized it in the `ContractAlias.spec` file to perform summarization on the `Always1` function.

 ## Executions